shirsneh/Insurance_chatbot/Desktop/Insurance_chatbot/README.md

 - `POST /chat` - Send message to chatbot
 - `GET /chat-history` - Get chat history
 - `DELETE /chat-history` - Clear chat history

-## Development

-### Adding New LLM Providers

-1. Add provider configuration in `llm_handlers.py`
-2. Update the `LLMHandler` class with new provider logic
-3. Add provider to the providers list in `api.py`
-4. Update the Streamlit UI to include the new provider

-### Customizing the RAG System

-The RAG system can be customized by modifying `rag_system.py`:
-- Change chunk size and overlap
-- Modify embedding model
-- Add new document loaders
-- Implement custom retrieval strategies

 ## Troubleshooting